The Fifth of November: Reception

 Horrornews.net claims that "the filmmakers did a commendable job giving us a horror film based on real-world events and treated the subject matter with respect.
-Jeremie Sabourin of Cinema Smack scored it 4 out of 5 stars an said that while it "isn’t quite an enjoyable view given its subject matter, it’s a thought-provoking piece of cinema that’s certainly worthy of discussion."
+Jeremie Sabourin of Cinema Smack scored it 4 out of 5 stars and said that while it "isn't quite an enjoyable view given its subject matter, it's a thought-provoking piece of cinema that's certainly worthy of discussion."
 Olivia York at Agnès Films called it "stunning [...] and does not sugarcoat the effects" of mass shootings.
-Rebecca Cherry at Film Carnage rated it 4 out of 5 stars claiming "it’s a poignant satire that has an important message."
+Rebecca Cherry at Film Carnage rated it 4 out of 5 stars claiming "it's a poignant satire that has an important message."
 In a review at Asian Movie Pulse, Adam Symchuk says that "although the short film may have some valid points, the way the subject matter is presented negates social message."
 Movie Deputy rated it 1 out of 10 calling it "a vile and disgusting presentation."
 Richard Propes of The Independent Critic says it is "an engaging, memorable film with a strong central performance by Kadwani."
 She won two awards for Best Actress.